509 Erickson Hall

 Project: VISTA: Virtual Inclusive Studios for working across all school grades (NSF STEM+C grant)

-- Working with Dr. Eglash and Dr. Lachney to convert the high school curriculum at csdt.org (a virtual STEM+C multicultural studio suite) into middle school and elementary school versions.
+- Working with Dr. Eglash and Dr. Lachney to develop computer science curriculum around the culturally situated design tools found on csdt.org website (a virtual STEM+C multicultural studio suite).

 Team Lead: Dr. Michael Lachney, Assistant Professor, Michigan State University